Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Details for the Calculation of

 \section{Details for the Calculation of $\text{AUCROC}_l$}

-Suppose the positions of the label words in the input $x$ are $p_1,...,p_C$ (without loss of generality, we suppose $p_i$ corresponds to the $i$th class), the targeted position is $q$, the sum of the attention matrices of each attention head at the $l$ layer is $A_l$.
-We postulate that there's a strong correlation between the attention distributions on the label words of the target position $(A_l(q,p_1),...,A_l(q,p_C))$ and the model's final prediction.
+Suppose the positions of the label words in the input $x$ are $p_1,...,p_C$ (without loss of generality, we suppose $p_i$ corresponds to the $i$th class), the targeted position is $q$, the sum of the attention matrices of all attention heads at the $l$ layer is $A_l$.
+We postulate that there's a strong correlation between the attention distributions on the label words of the target position $(A_l(q,p_1),..., A_l(q,p_C))$ and the model's final prediction.
 We use the AUC-ROC score to quantify this correlation.
-We regard $(A_l(q,p_1),...,A_l(q,p_C))$ as a classifier's prediction for the model output label (that is, $A_l(q,p_i)$ is equivalent to the probability of model output label $i$), and compute the AUC-ROC value of this prediction relative to the actual model output.
+We regard $(A_l(q,p_1),..., A_l(q,p_C))$ as a classifier's prediction for the model output label (that is, $A_l(q,p_i)$ is equivalent to the probability of model outputting label $i$), and compute the AUC-ROC value of this prediction relative to the actual model output.
 We denote this as $\text{AUCROC}_l$.
+For the case with more demonstrations (Appendix~\ref{appendix:demonstration_2}), we simply sum up all $A_l(q,p)$ of the same class.